 3 Keys for Cost-Effective Collaboration

 Enterprise email reigns supreme.
 As noted by HR Dive, 95 percent of organizations still use email as their primary communications tool, creating a default collaboration environment that relies on the dual tracks of corporate email accounts and per-seat productivity applications.
+Cost-effective collaboration is key.

 The challenge?
 This isn’t cheap.
 From the obvious costs of renting a seat at the SaaS table to dealing with email compliance and security breaches, current collaboration processes can both strain budgets and frustrate boardrooms.
 Let’s break down three key scenarios and solutions for cost-effective collaboration.